Skip to main content

 Map it for me

-Unity Hall, formerly Trinkle Hal, opened in September 1926 at William & Mary.
+Unity Hall, formerly Trinkle Hall, opened in September 1926 at William & Mary.
 Around 1920 a temporary addition was added to the Dining Hall with materials from the Penniman complex.
 The structure was intended to alleviate overcrowding in Science Hall and to serve as a dorm for 50 and dining hall for 150.
 The addition was destroyed on June 6, 1925, after a fire at the Penniman Building damaged the Dining Hall.
 The kitchen suffered $46,000 in damage.

 Governor E. Lee Trinkle promptly authorized funding for a new building that would envelope the Dining Hall.
 The new building was designed by architect Charles M. Robinson.
 The facility, which seated 900-1,000 students, opened in September 1926 at a cost of $150,000.
 The Board of Visitors renamed the building Trinkle Hall in honor of Governor Trinkle.